Mount Mangengenge

 Mount Mangengenge is a mountain of the Democratic Republic of the Congo located southeast of Kinshasa, about ten kilometers south of the Ndjili International Airport.
 It is part of the Crystal Mountains range.
 The mountain can be reached from the outskirts of the parish of Sainte Angèle de Mérici, along a track hardly passable.

 Toponymy

 The name Mangengenge derives from the Lingala word kongenge, which means "shining".
 The mountain was first called Mabangu or Manguele.

 History

 In June 1885, the medical doctor Carl Anton Mense (1861–1938) was the first European to climb the mountain.
 To remember this historical ascent, the mountain was called "pic Mense" for almost a century.

 Geography

 Overlooking the plain of the Pool Malebo, it reaches an altitude of 718 m, which makes it the highest point in Kinshasa.

 Religion

 The path of the ascent is punctuated with crucifix sculptures with a large cross at the summit.
 This is because the Bishop of Kinshasa, Frederic Etsou Nzabi Bamungwabi took the initiative in 1992 to make it a spiritual place.
 Since then, thousands and thousands of pilgrims have climbed the peak.

 Tourism

-Being the highest point of Kinshasa and a rather beautiful and natural site, the mountain is also a significant tourist spot.
-There are about 100 foreign tourists ascending it every single month, all year round.
+The mountain is the highest point in Kinshasa and is a natural landmark and tourist attraction.